NCAA Division I men's cross country championships: Qualifying

 Teams compete in one of nine regional championships to qualify, where the top two teams automatically advance.
 Fourteen additional teams will be selected for a 32 team field.
 28 individuals will be selected to participate in each championship through an automatic qualifier.
-The first four regional finishers not from automatic qualifying teams also secure and auto-bid to the championships.
+The first four regional finishers not from automatic qualifying teams also secure an auto-bid to the championship round.